 We offer both independent and group walking holidays.
 On self-guided walks you have the flexibility to explore at your own pace and discover the heart of your chosen region.
-On our guided walking holidays you will walk in a group (typically 4-16 people) along with a resident Headwater rep or one of our expert local guides.
+On our guided walking holidays you will walk in a group (typically 4-16 people) along with an expert local guides.
 They will tailor the walks to suit the ability and interests of the group.

 No - normally just a day pack.
 On hotel-to-hotel holidays we will move all your luggage for you.
 Simply pack it away in the morning before you leave and it will be waiting for you on arrival at your next hotel.
 All you need to carry are your route notes, maps, and any food and drink you'll need during the day.
 For more strenuous holidays you should also take any necessary clothing too.